diarmuidoconnor/ictSkills2-2020/topic01/topic.md

-# Javascript (Review).
+# Introduction to React and Storybook.

-Review the syntax and semantics of the Javascript language, including changes introduced in ES6.
+Examine the basics of React's component model, including class declaration, JSX, props, composition, iteration.
+Introduce the Storybook development tool.